Local Review: Feymarch – BEDROOM EYE

 The non-melodic vocals on “Let’s Play” work well and are a good place for Feymarch.
 When the singing attempts an expressive and melodic character, it sometimes misses the mark, like on the closing track “Petnames,” where the off-key singing is uncomfortable.
 However, on a track like “Dude Ranch,” the atonality of the vocals works well.
 Feymarch layers sweeping lines of singing over each other until it becomes extremely cacophonous.
 The eerie atmosphere that the beginning of this track gives is enhanced when the synthesizers enter and clash perfectly with Feymarch’s vocal lines.
 The dissonance is grating and offers a needed break from the soft, clicking grooves and mumbled singing.

 The track “Baby IV” showcases yet another style of lo-fi music.
 Instead of paying homage to static-laden electronics, this track looks toward underground garage rock as an influence.
 The distorted vocals and crushingly noisy chord progressions that make up the track wouldn’t sound out of place on a Ty Segall track.
 What’s more shocking than the sudden shift away from electronics is how well Feymarch fits into this sound.
 The chaos suits the artist’s drawl well and makes “Baby IV” one of the most exciting tracks on the whole album.
-BEDROOM EYE is a cluster of lo-fi sounds, and Feymarch finds comfort in this thrown-together and dirty musical environment. –Connor Lockie
+BEDROOM EYE is a cluster of lo-fi sounds, and Feymarch finds comfort in this thrown-together and dirty musical environment. –Audrey Lockie